 Take Magnesium Malate or Magnesium with Malic Acid.

 Eliminate all sources of aluminum in your environment.
 Including aluminum cooking utensils.
 Anodized metal is coated aluminum.
 Glass cookware is best, but if you use metal cookware, use either stainless steel or cast iron.
 Most teflon coated pans are aluminum based but there are now stainless steel pans with non-stick surfaces.
 Be aware, however, there are controversies about the health affects of non-stick materials.

-You should get yourself or your children tested for heavy metal levels.
+You should get you or your children tasted for heavy metal levels.
 Then you may want to take Oral Chelation.
 Both testing and products are available at Extreme Health or your local homeopathic doctor.